 6 – Overreach vs. Outreach

 It’s ok to follow up and be persistent, but you’ve got to back off before the journalist gets a restraining order.
 Yes, send a follow up email and give them a ring if you don’t hear back after an initial communication, but keep in mind that silence is a way of politely communicating disinterest.
 Accept it and move on.

 The key to effective outreach is putting yourself in the mind of each contact and asking if your pitches will be seen as helpful to the reporter’s job or just one more thing to delete.
-The good news is that with the right tools in place and a well-designed PR strategy, it is easy to avoid these media outreach mistakes and keep yourself in the good graces of the reporters who cover your space.
+The good news is that with the right tools in place (like a next generation media contact solution) and a well-designed PR strategy, it is easy to avoid these media outreach mistakes and keep yourself in the good graces of the reporters who cover your space.